Channel your inner Carrie Bradshaw with these cute baguette bags

 Jump To / Table of Contents

-Bahama Mama Mini is a super cute tiny tote bag with a magnetic closure that helps from keeping items from falling out of the bag.
-It has a soft cilium fabric suede lining on the inside.
-Bahama Mama Mini can be held in your hand in many ways because of its mini size.
-The bag can accommodate a phone, its also great for carrying small items such as lip balm, lipstick, small creams, cash and card holders.
+Bahama Mama Mini is a super cute tiny tote bag with a magnetic closure that keeps items from falling out of it.
+It has a soft cilium fabric suede lining on the inside, and can be held in your hand in many ways because of its mini size.
+The bag can accommodate a phone, as well as other small items such as your lipsticks, cash, and card holders.

 Prada revisits one of their iconic styles with this Re-Edition 2000 shoulder bag.
 Crafted in the brand’s signature Re-Nylon – a material made from recycled plastics found in the ocean – the design is fully covered in sequins for a glimmering effect.